Why does Hollywood get accents so wrong? A dialect coach explains

 Most Irish and American accents pronounce the letter "R" wherever it appears in a word, but in a lot of English accents, you only hear the "R" if it's followed by a vowel.

-Some American accents -- Boston, areas of New York, parts of New England, some Southern regions -- have retained the English pattern, however, and are non-rhotic.
+Some American accents -- Boston, areas of New York, parts of New England, some Southern regions -- follow the English pattern, however, and are non-rhotic.

 That's why the Boston accent is so distinctive, says Wallace.
 So when it comes to mimicking it, "That's why everybody talks about 'parking the car in Harvard yard,' because they're dropping that 'R' every single time."